Post authored by Sarah Hill, Content Writer at Seven Events, Ltd.

 As any experienced event management agency will tell you, the safety and comfort of your guests needs to be a top priority at all times.

-And yet, in the midst of planning the thousands of details that make up an event, many corporate event companies forget to mitigate the most pressing risks and end up putting their event success, or even their guests, in jeopardy.
+And yet, in the midst of planning the thousands of details that make up an event, a few corporate event companies can sometimes forget to mitigate the most pressing risks and end up putting their event success, or even their guests, in jeopardy.

 But how can you protect your event from risks?